KKoovalsky/devii/md/blog/cross_compile_arm_cortex_with_clang_and_arm_gnu_gcc.md

 functions can help us.
 They scrap the system include paths used by the ARM GNU GCC for the specific architecture.
 The functions call `arm-none-eabi-cpp`, from the ARM GNU Toolchain, with `${basic_architecture_flags} -xc* -v -E -` flags.
 This prints out a bunch of metadata about the compile process.
 What's necessary for us are the standard include paths.
-This is how the dump goes pretty much:
+This is how the dump goes, pretty much:

 ```
 Using built-in specs.